 - The gift cannot be properly administered within the intended recipient's normal budget or resources (for example, in the case of the requirement for matching funds or resources).

 - The gift presents an unreasonable or unacceptable degree of risk due to environmental or health/safety issues.

-- A donor maintains a fund (normally a donor advised fund) with a community foundation (e.g., Community Foundation for Southern Arizona) or a charitable gift fund (e.g., Fidelity Charitable Gift Fund) directs the foundation or fund to issue a check to the University of Arizona or one of its units.
-The community foundation or charitable gift fund, not the individual, is the legal donor, although the individual may receive ‘soft credit’ for the gift. (see Soft Credit Donations).
-Please note: As per IRS regulations, funds distributed from a third-party charitable organization may not be used to satisfy a personal legally enforceable pledge obligation.
+- A donor maintains a fund (normally a donor advised fund) with a community foundation (e.g., Community Foundation for Southern Arizona) or a charitable gift fund (e.g., Fidelity Charitable Gift Fund) and directs the foundation or fund to issue a check to "The University of Arizona" or one of its units.
+The community foundation or charitable gift fund, not the individual, is the legal donor, although the individual may receive "recognition credit" for the gift (see Recognition Credit for Gifts).
+Please note: As per IRS regulations, funds distributed from a third-party charitable organization may not be used to satisfy a personal, legally enforceable pledge obligation.

 - Several people pool their money, giving that money to a person who writes a check as a charitable contribution.
 In this case, the legal donor is the person who wrote the check, not the people who provided the money.

-- A legally enforceable pledge is made under an individual's name, but the pledge payment is paid with a third party check.
-The tax receipt will be issued in the name of the third party, not the individual.
-Please note: This payment from the third party may not legally be applied against the personal pledge obligation, unless the third party is specifically a party to the original and accepted pledge.
+- A legally enforceable pledge is made under an individual's name, but the pledge payment is paid with a third-party check.
+The tax receipt will be issued in the name of the third-party, not the individual.
+Please note: this payment from the third-party may not legally be applied against the personal pledge obligation unless the third-party is specifically a party to the original and accepted pledge.

 - The gift account is for general purposes of the unit and is not specifically related to the donor's research or other work.